qi-yu/qi-yu.github.io/publication.md

           - title: '&#34;Again, Dozens of Refugees Drowned&#34;&#58; A Computational Study of Political Framing Evoked by Presuppositions'
             authors: <b>Qi Yu</b>
             year: 2022
-            inbook: Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics (NAACL)&#58; Student Research Workshop
+            inbook: Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics&#58; Human Language Technologies&#58; Student Research Workshop
             pdf: https://aclanthology.org/2022.naacl-srw.5.pdf
             resource: https://github.com/qi-yu/framing-by-presuppositions